Euler characteristics of moduli spaces of torsion free sheaves on toric surfaces: Examples

 Although G\"ottsche's formula (\ref{ch.
-2, eqn4}) is equal to the result in Corollary \ref{ch.
+2, eqn4}) is equal to the formula of Corollary \ref{ch.
 2, sect.
 4, cor.
-3}, it does not seem easy to obtain equality of both formulae by direct manipulations.
-However, it is instructive to make expansions of both expressions for various values of $a$, $c_{1}$, $H$ with $H$ not lying on a wall and compare the first few coefficients.
-One finds a perfect agreement.
+3}, it is not easy to obtain equality by direct manipulations.
+However, it is instructive to make expansions of both expressions for various values of $a$, $c_{1}$, $H$ (not on a wall).
+One finds a perfect agreement in such experiments.